iltommi/qdb-documentation/source/faq.rst

 Do I need a licence to write a client?
 ========================================================

-No licence is required to write a wrpme client, but the software's documentation and credits must state the following "this software features wrpme, a Bureau 14 technology.
+No license is required to write a wrpme client, but the software's documentation and credits must state the following "this software features wrpme, a Bureau 14 technology.
 All rights reserved.".

-A client is a software that connects to a remote or local wrpme server running as a separate instance.
-If your product needs to include the server as well, a licence is required.
+A client is software that connects to a remote or local wrpme server running as a separate instance.
+If your product needs to include the server as well, a license is required.
 Contact us for more information, see :doc:`contact`

 Is support available for non-registered users?
 =================================================